 Our practice offers a number of solutions for managing both types of pain in companion animals.
 Each pain management plan is based on the unique needs and requirements of the individual patient.
 Our goal is to minimize or eliminate your furry friend’s pain.

 We offer pain medications in a variety of forms including pills, oral liquids, and transdermals (absorbed through the skin).
 We can now offer an NSAID (non-steroidal anti-inflammatory drugs) in many different formulations, such as a flavored tablet, flavored liquid, and a new oral spray.
-In addition to prescription medications, AHN offers patients a number of holistic options including acupuncture, nutraceuticals, and stem cell therapy.
+In addition to prescription medications, AHN offers patients a number of holistic options including acupuncture and nutraceuticals.